jejacks0n/teaspoon/README.md

 Because we know that testing usually requires more than just the test framework we've included some of the great libraries that we use on a consistent basis.

-- [expect.js](https://github.com/LearnBoost/expect.js) Minimalistic BDD assertion toolkit based on [should.js](https://github.com/visionmedia/should.js/).
+- [expect.js](https://github.com/LearnBoost/expect.js) Minimalistic BDD assertion toolkit (Mocha).
-- [jasmine-jquery.js](https://github.com/velesin/jasmine-jquery) Great support for jQuery matchers and fixture support.
+- [jasmine-jquery.js](https://github.com/velesin/jasmine-jquery) Great jQuery matchers and fixture support (Jasmine).
-- [Sinon.JS](https://github.com/cjohansen/Sinon.JS) Great for stubbing Ajax.
+- [Sinon.JS](https://github.com/cjohansen/Sinon.JS) Great for stubbing Ajax (Mocha/Jasmine).

 ## CI Support